Convergence of Hessian estimator from random samples on a manifold with boundary: An alternative proof of the main theorem -- a direct expansion approach

 with probability higher than $1-Cn^{-3}$ for some $C>0$ when $n$ is sufficiently large.
 Recall that $L^0_{AB}$ is the vector $\alpha\rho^{-1}\nabla\rho$, $L^0_{AC}$ is the vector $\alpha{\bf 1}_d^T$, $L^0_{BB}=\alpha I_d$ where $I_d$ is the identity matrix, $L^0_{BC}=\beta{\bf XY}$, where ${\bf X} = \rho^{-1}\left[ \right]$, ${\bf Y} = (2 I_d+{\bf 11}^T)$, $L^0_{CC}=\beta {\bf Y}$, $L^0_{DD}=\beta I_{\frac{d(d-1)}{2}}$, and $\omega=\sqrt{\frac{\log(n)}{n\varepsilon^d}}$.
 The notations ${\bf X}, {\bf Y}$ and the decomposition $L_{BC}^0=\beta{\bf XY}$ are adopted to facilitate the computation of inverse of $L^0$.

-\begin{Rmk} It is worthwhile to mention the differences between the heuristic approach in Section C and the direct approach in this section.
+\begin{Rmk} It is worthwhile to mention the differences between the reduction trick in Section C and the direct approach in this section.
 In section C, the matrix $L^0$ has a nonzero $L_{BD}^0$ while the $L^0$ here does not include this term.
 Instead, we place the $O(\varepsilon^4)$-term in $W_{BD}$, making it easier to compute the inverse of $L^0$.
-This highlights an advantage of our heuristic method, as we can handle more complex $L^0$ without calculating the exact values of all $l_j$ terms in $(L^0)^{-1}$ as in (\ref{inverseL0}).
+This highlights an advantage of our reduction trick, as we can handle more complex $L^0$ without calculating the exact values of all $l_j$ terms in $(L^0)^{-1}$ as in (\ref{inverseL0}).
 In the direct approach, we must compute the exact values of $(L^0)^{-1}$ and $E$, ensuring many of them cancel out in subsequent steps (cf. Lemma \ref{simplify} and equations (\ref{cancellation1}), (\ref{cancellation2})).
-Since $L^0$ here is a bit simpler than the $L^0$ in the heuristic approach, $W$ is more complicated, and we will see the consequences of this in Step 3. \end{Rmk}
+Since $L^0$ here is a bit simpler than the $L^0$ in the reduction-trick based approach, $W$ is more complicated, and we will see the consequences of this in Step 3. \end{Rmk}